 - Right to an Electronic Copy of Electronic Medical Records: If your PHI is maintained in an electronic format (known as an electronic medical record or an electronic health record), you have the right to request that an electronic copy of your record be given to you or transmitted to another individual or entity.
 We will make every effort to provide access to your PHI in the form or format you request, if it is readily producible in such form or format.
 If the PHI is not readily producible in the form or format you request your record will be provided in either our standard electronic format, or if you do not want this form or format, a readable hard copy form.
-The Kaplan Medical Center may charge you a reasonable, cost-based fee for the labor associated with transmitting the electronic medical record.
+The Kaplan Center for Integrative Medicine may charge you a reasonable, cost-based fee for the labor associated with transmitting the electronic medical record.

 - Right to Get Notice of a Breach: You have the right to be notified upon a breach of any of your unsecured PHI.

-- Out-of-Pocket-Payments: If you paid out-of-pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item or service, you have the right to ask that your PHI with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations, and the Kaplan Medical Center will honor that request.
+- Out-of-Pocket-Payments: If you paid out-of-pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item or service, you have the right to ask that your PHI with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations, and the Kaplan Center for Integrative Medicine will honor that request.

 If you have questions about this Notice, please contact: Privacy Officer/ HIPAA Coordinator: